Moonfin-Client/Smart-TV/README.md

 | **Tizen Legacy** | `Moonfin_Tizen_Legacy_*.wgt` | Samsung Smart TVs (2016, Tizen 2.4) |
 | **webOS** | `Moonfin_webOS_*.ipk` | LG Smart TVs (2016+, webOS 3.0+) |

+The easiest route on each brand:

+- **LG:** the Homebrew Channel if your TV has it.
+Otherwise LG's Developer Mode app plus [Dev Manager Desktop](https://github.com/webosbrew/dev-manager-desktop), a free desktop program that installs the `.ipk` in a few clicks.
+The webOS CLI (`ares-install`) works too.
-On Samsung the easiest route is the [Apps2Samsung](https://github.com/Apps2Samsung/Apps2Samsung) tool, and on LG it's the webOS CLI (`ares-install`).
-Step-by-step instructions for both are on the [Installation and Sideloading](https://github.com/Moonfin-Client/Smart-TV/wiki/Installation-and-Sideloading) page.
+- **Samsung:** the [Apps2Samsung](https://github.com/Apps2Samsung/Apps2Samsung) tool, which signs and installs the `.wgt` for you.

+Step-by-step instructions for all of them, including turning on Developer Mode, are on the [Installation and Sideloading](https://github.com/Moonfin-Client/Smart-TV/wiki/Installation-and-Sideloading) page.
+Once installed, [Getting Started](https://github.com/Moonfin-Client/Smart-TV/wiki/Getting-Started) walks through connecting to your server.

 Seerr is optional and connects through the [Moonfin server plugin](https://github.com/Moonfin-Client/Plugin) rather than directly, so nothing needs to be entered on the TV.
 See [Seerr Setup](https://github.com/Moonfin-Client/Smart-TV/wiki/Seerr-Setup).